 The concept of acceptio personarum is particularly significant in the development of church and state administration in the Indies.
 Favouritism by the Spaniards and discrimination against the indigenous population are seen as factors that weaken administrative efficiency, leading to corruption and ethnic separation, and hindering the acceptance of newly established structures.

 Zapata y Sandoval gives a unique twist to the application of the concept in New Spain by focusing on the importance of the candidates’ descent and homeland in the distribution of offices.
 Excluding indigenous candidates from offices because they are collectively regarded as neophytes (→neophytus) is incorrect because, at a collective level, they have been converted for 90 years, while on an individual level, 10 years of conversion is sufficient for holding an office (Zapata 1609, pars 2, cap.
 11, nos.
 9-13, pp. 249-251).
 For bishops in the Indies, knowledge of indigenous languages is important to be able to properly care for the people.
 Furthermore, citizens of New Spain, i.e. both Creoles and Indigenous, should be preferred over Spaniards (Zapata 1609, pars 2, cap.
 15, no. 11, p.
 288).
-This preference is not to be seen as acceptio personarum but as a generally accepted rule in both church law (D.61 c.12; C.3 q.6 c.12 et c.13 et c.15) and Spanish law (; López 1555, Part.
+This preference is not to be seen as acceptio personarum but as a generally accepted rule in both church law (D.61 c.12; C.3 q.6 c.12 et c.13 et c.15) and Spanish law (Covarrubias 1571, vol. 3, cap.
+35, no. 5, p.
+214; López 1555, Part.
 II, tit.
 11, l.
 1, v.
 De los suyos, fol.
 31v; López 1555, Part.
 II, tit.
 181, l.
 1, v.
 De fuera, fol.
 54v), which states that candidates from the local community should be favoured over non-local candidates (Zapata 1609, pars 2, cap.
 11, no. 16-17, p.
 253).

 Zapata also discusses the imposition of taxes in the Indies and criticizes the tax on the indigenous, known as the tostón, as being too high and disregarding the indigenous people’s ability to pay (Zapata 1609, pars 2, cap.
 21, no. 8, p.
 365).
 The tax should be reduced to allow the indigenous people to flourish and to promote the common good of New Spain – and thus of the entire kingdom – through their work in the fields, mines, and transportation, rather than by paying excessively high taxes (Zapata 1609, pars 2, cap.
 21, nos.
 38-39, pp. 383-384).

 Later authors use the term acceptio personarum less frequently.
-Solórzano Pereira refers to Zapata’s work in passages arguing in favour of preferring indigenous candidates over foreign ones in conferring ecclesiastical benefices ().
-However, he uses the term acceptio personarum only once, citing the principle that there is no favouritism with God ().
+Solórzano Pereira refers to Zapata’s work in passages arguing in favour of preferring indigenous candidates over foreign ones in conferring ecclesiastical benefices (Solórzano 1629, vol. 2, lib.
+3, cap.
+19, nos.
+30 et 38, p.
+847).
+However, he uses the term acceptio personarum only once, citing the principle that there is no favouritism with God (Solórzano 1629, vol. 2, lib.
+3, cap.
+19, no. 2, p.
+843).

-León Pinelo draws on the concept of aceptación de personas when discussing the distribution of encomiendas to the descendants of the conquistadors ().
-He refutes the argument that there is no favouritism involved in distributing encomiendas to both conquistadors and non-local persons, because it implies that these are not public goods ().
-He argues that, according to the principles of distributive justice, those who served in the Indies are more deserving of receiving encomiendas than non-locals and should therefore be preferred over foreigners ().
+León Pinelo draws on the concept of aceptación de personas when discussing the distribution of encomiendas to the descendants of the conquistadors (León Pinelo 1630, cap.
+14, no. 30, fol.
+73r).
+He refutes the argument that there is no favouritism involved in distributing encomiendas to both conquistadors and non-local persons, because it implies that these are not public goods (León Pinelo 1630, cap.
+15, no. 3, fol.
+75r).
+He argues that, according to the principles of distributive justice, those who served in the Indies are more deserving of receiving encomiendas than non-locals and should therefore be preferred over foreigners (León Pinelo 1630, cap.
+15, no. 37, fol.
+77r).